Skip to main content

 5 Signs You're Ready to Hire Your First Employee

 Hiring your first employee is one of the scariest decisions a small business owner makes.
 Hire too early and you burn through cash.
-Hire too late and you burn through yourself.
+Wait too long and the work piles up until something breaks.
 The sweet spot is somewhere in between, and most owners blow right past it because they're too busy working *in* the business to notice.

 1. You're Turning Down Work